Mental Health in Early Childhood

 The Genesis School program is designed to allow students to receive direct instruction in, then practice, the skills needed to participate successfully in their home district programs.
 Many of the unstructured components of a typical school program (frequent class changes, unsupervised hallway and restroom breaks) have been removed at the Genesis School in order to keep students safe and allow for immediate student success.

 The Genesis School is located on the CEC-South Campus.
 For more information, please contact the Genesis school directly.

 Referrals: Referrals to the Genesis School must be made through your local school district.

 The Wasserman Youth and Adolescent Center is a day treatment program for youth who are severely emotionally disturbed and cannot be maintained in regular school programming.
-The Wasserman Youth and Adolescent Center (WYAC) currently has two programs, Day Treatment (DT) and TranQuest (TQ), both of which serve children and adolescents ages 8-18.
+The Wasserman Youth and Adolescent Center (WYAC) serves children and adolescents ages 6-18.
+It currently has two programs, Day Treatment (DT) and TranQuest (TQ).

 The programs operate year round, five days per week.
 During the academic year, program hours are 8:00 AM - 1:30 PM Monday through Friday, with two evenings per month designated for Parent Group.
 During the summer program, the program hours are 8:30 AM- 12:30 PM Monday through Friday.
 WYAC is staffed 7:30 AM - 4:30 PM year round.